corinnar/ReadTheDocsTemplate/docs/source/index.rst

-Welcome to the Mountain Green Cover Index's documentation!
+Welcome to UNEP-WCMC documentation!
 ==========================================================

-Documentation to the Mountain Green Cover Index tools developed by FAO and UNEP-WCMC:
+Documentation to ................:

 Contents
 --------